 How to Create Test Cases for Automated tests?

-By Neha Vaidya, Community Contributor - April 18, 2022
+By Neha Vaidya, Community Contributor - June 5, 2023

 Test cases define the sequence of actions required to verify the system functionality.
 A typical test case consists of test steps, preconditions, expected results, and actual results.
 QA teams usually create test cases from test scenarios.
-These test scenarios provide a high-level overview of what QA should test in terms of user workflows and end-to-end functionality to confirm that the system satisfies customer requirements.
+These test scenarios provide a high-level overview of what QA should test regarding user workflows and end-to-end functionality to confirm that the system satisfies customer requirements.
 In this article, let’s understand how to create test cases for automated testing.

 Introduction to Test Automation